 However, in Allegheny County, more tests per capita have been conducted for Black residents (13.6 percent of the county’s population) than White residents (78.3 percent of the county’s population), reflecting the extensive efforts of local stakeholders to expand equitable access to testing.
 Despite increased testing for Black residents, positivity rates generally have been higher for Black residents than for White residents over the course of the pandemic.
 At times, positivity rates for Asian residents have been especially high, although they have been falling since December 2020.

-Cases among the Black population spiked in July 2020 to high per-capita levels, and this pattern appeared to reemerge in the winter pandemic wave.
-Testing rates among other racial and ethnic minorities (e.g., Asian residents, comprising 3.5 percent of the county’s population) have varied significantly over the course of the pandemic, with rates among Asian residents surpassing other racial and ethnic groups in early fall 2020 (Visualization 6).
+Cases among the Black population spiked in July 2020 to high per capita levels, and this pattern appeared to reemerge in the winter pandemic wave.
+Testing rates among other racial and ethnic minorities (e.g., Asian residents, who constitute 3.5 percent of the county’s population) have varied significantly over the course of the pandemic, with rates among the small percentage of the population whose racial and ethnic group is categorized as “other” averaging higher than those of any other group since fall 2020 (Visualization 6).

 Other Barriers in Access to Testing

 Despite local efforts, disparities in access to COVID-19 testing remain.
 In addition to distance to testing sites, the following barriers prevent some individuals from receiving testing: